Skip to main content

 X-Iconwhy didn’t i get a refund?

-I’ll be honest, I Google this question every year because, without fail, I always end up having to pay more taxes...
+I started asking ChatGPT this question because, without fail, I always end up having to pay more taxes.
 Meanwhile, everyone else gets a fat check of a tax return.
 If you’re not getting a return because you came out even or owe more on taxes, it’s likely because:

 • Your withholdings throughout the year were perfect!
 This means you don’t owe anything, but you also don’t receive anything.
 Realistically, this is what everyone should aim for and you won the tax game. (bravo!)